Appendix C — Python tutorial

 98

-To see the type of a variable, we can use the function type as follows:
+What type of variable is the variable score?
+To see the type of a variable, we can call the function type like this:

 type(score)